 Why These Two Peptides Together

 BPC-157 and TB-500 target different phases of tissue repair through different biological pathways.
-This is why the community pairs them rather than doubling down on one.
+This is why the community pairs them rather than doubling down on one compound.

 BPC-157 builds the infrastructure.
-It upregulates VEGF (vascular endothelial growth factor), creating new blood vessels at the injury site.
+It upregulates vascular endothelial growth factor, creating new capillaries at the injury site.
 More blood supply means more oxygen, nutrients, and immune cells reaching damaged tissue.
-BPC-157 also modulates nitric oxide signaling and stimulates fibroblast proliferation for collagen production.
-It works best when injected near the injury site because its 4-hour half-life limits systemic distribution.
+It works best when injected near the injury because its 4-hour half-life limits systemic distribution.

 TB-500 sends the repair cells.
 It regulates actin polymerization, which controls how cells move and restructure.
 TB-500 promotes endothelial cell migration, reduces NF-kB-driven inflammation, and supports stem cell mobilization.
 Its 2-7 day half-life means it distributes systemically, reaching multiple injury sites regardless of injection location.